italocampos/colorido/README.md

 | Yellow           | `'yellow'`  |

-If you want to use just the background color with no text color, just call the `font` function, providing the `bg` parameter.
-You can also style the text while choose your background color.
-See another example.
+If you want to use just the background color, with no foreground text color, you can call again the `font()` function, providing the `bg` parameter.
+For
+example:

 Example 8: